-Students who take Economics also often study Law, Mathematics, Geography, History, Politics, Philosophy and Languages.
+Students who take Economics also often study Law, Mathematics, Geography, History, Politics and Languages.

 Students wishing to study Economics will have gained a Grade 5 or above in English and a Grade 6 or above in Maths.
-If GCSE Economics has been studied students should have achieved a Grade 6.
-If Economics has not been studied previously academic suitability will be based on candidate's overall qualifications and profile.
+If GCSE Economics has been studied a Grade 6 or better is required.